**Amended by DBM Board on 10/28/25

 An allocation will be taken from all prior tournaments during the calendar year and added to the Megabucks prize pool.

 All protests must be presented in writing to the Tournament Director within 30 minutes of the end of the official tournament day.
 All formal protests will be acted upon by the Tournament Director at the tournament.
-All involved parties will be interviewed by the Tournament Director.
+All parties involved will be interviewed by the Tournament Director.
 A competitor who is charged with a rule violation or protest may appeal the Tournament Director decision by:

 A. Immediately notifying the Tournament Director of wish to appeal.
 The Tournament Director will then convene a Tournament Committee made up of all Club Officers and Board Members present at that tournament.